opscriptss2/Volt-Executor/README.md

-Password only on Official github Enjoy!- crackedbyunknown
+Password only on Official github Enjoy!- crackedbyunknown tutorial on how to zip it and download takes less then 30 secs https://streamable.com/hvduez